The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Mervyn LeRoy.
 Perf.
 James Stewart, Vera Miles, Murray Hamilton.
 Warner Bros., 1959.

-Synopsis: The history of the FBI unfolds through one agent’s (Stewart) perspective.
-His wife (Miles) was a public librarian.
+Synopsis: The history of the FBI unfolds through one agent’s (James Stewart) perspective.
+His wife (Vera Miles) works in the public library, and they kiss in the library in an early scene.

 Role Call: Vera Miles as Lucy Ballard—Spirited Young Girl; Uncredited female—Information Provider (female)